 - Have a High School Diploma from an approved/accredited High School (Official transcripts must be provided), or a GED and be at least 18 years of age to be able to enroll to core program (Please ask Admission Advisor for more details and for the list of approved High Schools).

-- Possess a minimum of an Associate of Science Degree in an Allied Health field that is directed at human patient care or a minimum of Bachelor of Science or Arts Degree in any field from an approved/accredited educational institution
+a) Possess a minimum of an Associate of Science Degree in an Allied Health field that is directed at human patient care or a minimum of Bachelor of Science or Arts Degree in any field from an approved/accredited educational institution; or

 - Comply with program’s performance requirements.
 Make sure to read UT Program’s performance requirements in Program Performance Requirements section.